jbeder/yaml-cpp/docs/Strings.md

 # Encodings and `yaml-cpp` #

-`yaml-cpp` will parse any file as specificed by the [YAML 1.2 spec](http://www.yaml.org/spec/1.2/spec.html#id2570322).
+`yaml-cpp` will parse any file as specified by the [YAML 1.2 spec](http://www.yaml.org/spec/1.2/spec.html#id2570322).
 Internally, it stores all strings in UTF-8, and representation is done with UTF-8.
 This means that in

 ```
 std::string str;